synadia-io/orbit.net/src/Synadia.Orbit.ParameterizedSubject/PACKAGE.md

     {
         // Replaces '?' in subjectTemplate with sanitized parameters in order. public static string Parameterize(this string subjectTemplate, params string[] parameters);

+        // Validates a value contains no space, tab (\t), carriage return (\r), or line feed (\n).
+        // Throws ArgumentNullException when value is null; ArgumentException when any of those characters are present. public static void EnsureSanitized(this string value);
     }
 }
 ```